brightbot/bright-bot-sdk/README.md

 ```

-If the user need to authenticate with the BrightBot system, you can call the 'authenticate' method:
+If the user need to authenticate with the BrightBot system, you can call the `authenticate` method:

 ```objective-c